”They’re not sorry they hurt your feelings. They’re sorry they got caught.”

 1. “ I’m sorry I was unfaithful.”
 Or “If you’d have paid me more attention, I wouldn’t have gone elsewhere.”
 They believe it’s your fault they cheated on you, as to them you don’t admire them as much as you used to, it hasn’t worked out with the other person, so they have to come back to you.
 They cheated.
-That was their choice and not their fault.
-Kind people can make this mistake.
-Yet, they will feel guilt and remorse for doing so, some might come to you and admit fault, others will be too scared of the consequences, yet they would learn they didn’t like how it made them or you feel, and they would never do it again, those who continue to cheat are only interested in themselves.
+That was their choice and not your fault.
+Genuine people can make this mistake.
+Yet, they will feel guilt and remorse for doing so.
+Some might come to you and admit fault, others will be too scared of the consequences, yet they would learn they didn’t like how it made them or you feel, and they would never do it again.
+Those who continue to cheat are only interested in themselves.

 2. ” I’m sorry I left .”
 Or “ I left because of you.”

 When saying this, they think you did something that criticised them.
 Even if you didn’t, they took it as criticism and wanted to make you suffer.
 They will not tell you what they were doing.
 More than likely, they were either with an ex or a new target.
 They may have thought the other person criticised them in some way.
 Or it didn’t work as expected with the other person as they wanted, so they came back to you, or with all your missed calls and pleading messages they received from you, They come back to play the hero, pretending to be sorry.
 A real apology comes with changed behaviour.